 You know money management is lifestyle management.
 You have one, or at most, two credit cards which you pay fully each month.
 You follow a specific spending decision procedure.
 You work with a budget.
 And merchants do not attract you with sales and deals.
 Typically, you have two challenges: Consistency generally, and you lack a process to plan to buy the next car, and major assets for cash– a capital fund.

 Like the previous category, you know money management is lifestyle management.
 You have a capital fund, an accountability partner, and you do not get caught by merchants’ seductive advertising.
 You have one credit card.
 However, like each of us, you mess up sometimes.
 But you stay debt free apart from a declining mortgage.

-Download this quick personal financial self assessment checklist.
+Download the self assessment checklist here.
 It is not a panacea.
 But it’s proven to be an excellent assessment of an individual’s attitude to household finances.
 It’s been a great platform to allow folks to stop and reflect on changes, if any, they need to implement to improve handling their personal finances.

 © Copyright 2013, Michel A. Bell